rocketship88/Tasks/README.md

 One can choose when and which procedures or methods to instrument and non-instrumented code runs at full tcl/tk speed.
 The instrumenter saves the original code (for procs only at present) which can be restored and re-instrumented dynamically.
 It works with Linux or Windows.
 The Linux Tk bug (multiple threads calling Tk at startup causing periodic crashes) appears to be fixed in version 8.6.12.

 A separate pdf manual is included with a section on using it with tasks (or just in the main thread).
-In the works is a YT video to demonstrate the tool.
+There is a YT video to demonstrate the tool.
+See at https://youtu.be/7TOgFMNi1II